Go to main contentGo to footer

 Duration 3 min.

-A solitary dance that multiplies, in a dream inspired by La Bayadère
+A solitary dance multiplied, in a dream inspired by La Bayadère

-Sedrig Dimitri Verwoert, artist and choreographer, studied Contemporary Jazz at the Amsterdam University of the Arts.
-Since 2021 he has been Young Creative Associate of the Dutch National Ballet.
-He has collaborated with Nick Verstand on Within Without II and later on the exhibition Spirituele Urgentie.
+artist and choreographer, studied Contemporary Jazz at the Amsterdam University of the Arts.
+Since 2021 he is Young Creative Associate of the Dutch National Ballet.
+He has collaborated with Nick Verstand on Within Without II and later in the exhibition Spirituele Urgentie.
 His latest creation, The Ritual, debuted in 2023.

 Robert Connor